Hartvi/ChipChallengers/README.md

 ChipChallengers - physics chips and programming all in one

 ### TODO
+- `+` move the LUA listener to the singleplayer InputHandler
-- `+` add water
+- `+` add backgrounds to all menus:
+  - settings menu, load panel, map panel, save panel
+- `+` intro tutorial
+ - create a nice controls menu
+ - show introductory screenshots(?) that depict how to find out the controls for a given model
+- `+` disable adding other chips to cowls
 - `+` remove cowl collider
-- `+` disable adding other chips to cowls
 - `+` add sensors
+- `+` add water
 - `+` Create 3 example maps
-- `+` fix the gun having different recoil values at different times in the game
-- `+` freeze the model when not in singleplayer mode
-- `+` stop listening to LUA controls when not in singleplayer mode
-- `+` find out why the physics timing makes wheels speed up cars differently
 - `+` settings menu
   - volume, number of particles
   - maybe do sliders